TOPIC 1: BIOMASS RESOURCES

 Supply of residues and by-products from agriculture and forestry; Biomass mobilisation: characterisation, harvest technologies, logistics and storage.

 Agricultural production of non-woody plant biomass: plant breeding, cultivation, characterisation and harvest technologies, logistics and storage; Novel crops and alternative cropping systems; Biomass plantations increasing sustainability.

 Identification, assessment and optimisation of algae strains; Technologies and systems for algae cultivation, nutrition and harvesting; Oil and chemical extraction.

 Potential of Municipal Solid Waste (MSW) for bioenergy, biofuels and bioproducts; Availability of biowaste from MSW; Techniques for source separation; Industrial wastes; Sewage sludge, slaughterhouse waste; Integrated waste management systems.

 1.6 Integrated biomass production for energy purposes

-Bioenergy production integrated into food and feed farming; Multiple product opportunities; Agro-industry options and economic prospects; Social and environmental issues.
+Bioenergy production integrated into food and feed farming; Sustainable management practices for agriculture and forestry integrated with biomass production for energy and material uses; Multiple product opportunities; Agro-industry options and economic prospects; Social and environmental issues.